BEST WESTERN Rosslyn/Iwo Jima

 - Cocktail lounge

 - Indoor pool Heated Our pool hours are 2pm-10pm everyday.
 The pool is closed between 6pm-6.30pm as the lifeguard takes a break.
-Due to the forthcoming snow storm our pool will be closed on Friday January 22nd, Saturday January 23rd and Sunday January 24th.
+Please note that our pool is seasonal and will be open during March - October.
+It will be closed November - February.

 - Exercise facility 24 Hour